ericenouen/ericenouen.github.io/_pages/research.md

 #### A Predictor-Corrector Method for fair Graph Spam Detection
 June 2021 - May 2022

-My first REU was at Lehigh University under the supervision of Sihong Xie.
+On this project, I participated in an REU at Lehigh University under the supervision of Sihong Xie.
 I worked on a multi-objective optimization method for fair graphical models, that balanced performance metric(s) simultaneously with fairness metric(s) to find the tradeoff curve of solutions, called the pareto front.

 ![Pareto front](https://github.com/ericenouen/ericenouen.github.io/blob/master/assets/image/ParetoFront.png?raw=true)